healthykitchen101/healthykitchen101.com/electric-skillets/reviews/crux/crux-electric-skillet-14620.md

 *   Cleaning and Storing (30%) - **8.5**/undefined

-The Crux Non-Stick Electric Skillet 14620 is user-friendly, its medium size fitted well in the dishwasher, and it’s easy to store away.
+The Crux Non-Stick Electric Skillet 14620 is user-friendly, its medium size fits well in most dishwashers, and it’s easy to store away.
 Although cleaning was simple for the most part, we encountered challenges with persistent burnt residues such as caramel stains.

 ### 9.0 - Ease of Use